 After getting your sodium silicate from the sand you will need to:

-- Add small amounts of distilled water into the cooled sodium silicate while constantly stirring, this will help dissolve the sodium silicate, however, the solution that’s formed after mixing in water with the crude sodium silicate is a sodium silicate solution
+- Add small amounts of distilled water to the cooled sodium silicate while constantly stirring to dissolve it into a sodium silicate solution

 - Filter the sodium silicate solution to remove any undissolved particles using the Gravity Filtration Method

-- The next step is to add concentrated sulfuric acid into it whilst stirring, this will lead to the formation of silicic acid
+- Add concentrated sulfuric acid while stirring, which leads to the formation of silicic acid

-- The silicic acid formed presents itself as a white precipitate (Na2(SiO2)7 + H2SO4 = 3.3SiO2 + Na2SO4 + H2O), however, the concentrated acid and alkaline solution are highly corrosive and one should be very careful while handling such solutions
+- The silicic acid appears as a white precipitate (Na2(SiO2)7 + H2SO4 = 3.3SiO2 + Na2SO4 + H2O).
+The concentrated acid and alkaline solution are highly corrosive, so handle them with extreme care

-- Filter the solution to separate the liquid from the precipitate, you can use a cotton cloth to filter out the solution because the precipitate can be very slimy and slippery – this filtration method will separate the liquid from the silicic acid
+- Filter the solution to separate the liquid from the precipitate.
+A cotton cloth works well because the precipitate can be slimy and slippery

-- Melt the silicic acid under high temperatures for an hour or so, and the heat will decompose the silica acid into silicon dioxide
+- Heat the silicic acid at high temperatures for about an hour to decompose it into silicon dioxide

-- After pulverizing the mixture, you can grind the silicon dioxide powder into small fine particles
+- Grind the silicon dioxide powder into small, fine particles

-Now that you know what silicone is and how it can be extracted from silica, it’s time we show you the different ways to make pourable silicone using finished products that are readily available at your nearest convenience store.
+Now that you know what silicone is and how it’s extracted from silica, here are the different ways to make pourable silicone using products readily available at hardware stores.

 DIY Pourable Silicone

-There are different methods of making your own liquid silicone, and the first such method is:
+There are several methods for making your own liquid silicone.
+Here is the first.

 Materials

-- Gloves – they help protect your hands from the corrosive and absorbent solvents
+- Gloves to protect your hands from the corrosive solvents

 - A tube of 100% acetic acid cure silicone